forseti-security/forseti-visualizer/README.md

 ## Alternative Deployments

 There are other solution deployment pipelines described here for Docker, GCE, GKE and Cloud Run.
 Each of these are dependent on a Docker Image of Forseti Visualizer.
+A **prerequisite** of these is to first configure your local environment for local development - ensure that you have gone through the Getting Started Section.

 ### Docker